 The Hungarian Current Research Information System is a database of Hungarian research projects, researchers and research centres.
 All R&D organisations must provide the system with data on any research carried out using public funding.

-- support for tenders;
+- support under tenders;

 - relevant co-financing by the National Development Plan;